 \begin{proof} Although this is effectively the main result of \cite{H14}, it is unfortunately nowhere stated in that paper.
-Thus we explain why this is a consequence of the results proved there, and recent results on base change, see \cite{Shin, KMSW}.\\

-First, we claim that the discrete series representation $\pi_{\HC'(q)}$ is isolated in the (classical) automorphic spectrum of $H'_\infty$, in the sense of \cite{BS}, see Corollary 1.3 of \cite{H14}.
-Admitting the claim, we note that Hypothesis 4.6 of \cite{H14} is our regularity hypothesis, and Hypothesis 4.8 is true by construction.
-The theorem then follows from the discussion following the proof of Theorem 4.12 of \cite{H14}.
-More precisely, because $\pi_{\HC'(q)}$ is isolated in the automorphic spectrum, we can apply Corollary 1.3 (b) of \cite{H14}, which is a restatement of the main result of \cite{BS}.
-Now the isolation follows as in \cite{HLi}, Thm.\ 7.2.1, from the existence of base change from $H'$ to $\GL_{n-1}$, established in the generality which we need in \cite{Shin, KMSW}.\\ \end{proof}
+So, let us explain why this is a consequence of the results proved there: First, we claim that the discrete series representation $\pi_{\HC'(q)}$ is isolated in the (classical) automorphic spectrum of $H'_\infty$, in the sense of \cite{BS}, see Cor.\ 1.3 of \cite{H14}.
+Admitting the claim, we note that Hyp.\ 4.6 of \cite{H14} is our regularity hypothesis, and Hyp.\ 4.8 is true by construction.
+The theorem then follows from the discussion following the proof of Thm.\ 4.12 of \cite{H14}.
+More precisely, because $\pi_{\HC'(q)}$ is isolated in the automorphic spectrum, we can apply Cor.\ 1.3 (b) of \cite{H14}, which is a restatement of the main result of \cite{BS}.
+Finally, the isolation follows as in \cite{HLi}, Thm.\ 7.2.1, using the existence of base change from $H'(\A_{F^+})$ to $G_{n-1}(\A_F)$, as it was established for tempered cuspidal automorphic representations in \cite{KMSW}, Thm.\ 5.0.5. \end{proof}